kmeisthax/icCanvas/README.md

 means.

 ###Intuitive drawing workflow
-The primary means of drawing will be through brush strokes already fmailiar to users of raster editing programs.
+The primary means of drawing will be through brush strokes already familiar to users of raster editing programs.
 Vector shapes may be supported in the future but the primary use case is "raster-like" drawing.